Noah Feldman is easy to misread if you meet him through one headline.

 That list matters because it explains why his public writing never sounds like the work of a narrow technician.

-Feldman is interested in constitutions not only as rule books but as arguments societies keep having with themselves.
-The law, in his hands, is never just doctrine.
+Feldman is interested in constitutions as rule books and as arguments societies keep having with themselves.
+The law, in his hands, is more than doctrine.
 It is a contest over legitimacy, memory, authority, and institutional design.

 That is why he has been able to move between American constitutional controversy, the place of religion in public life, and wider historical questions without looking like a tourist in any of them.